 Be Prepared for Emergencies

 Being prepared for emergencies does not mean simply having a first aid kit in the car.
 You need to have medical records and insurance cards handy.
 It is a good idea to have emergency contact numbers (including your own cellphone) printed on a piece of paper and safety pinned to your kids or put in their pockets.
 Every parent who has ever had a child wander off in a split second never thought it would happen to them.
 Have a plan!

 You are fooling yourself if you think you are going to be able to follow a strict schedule moving cross-country with kids.
 Give yourself sufficient time to arrive, and don’t plan on your movers being on time just because you are.
 Even the best moving companies can’t control the traffic or unexpected delays.
 Make sure you have extra clothes and whatever else you need to get through an extra day, just in case.

-A great piece of advice from one moving-savvy mom suggests you start by unpacking your children’s rooms.
+One great piece of advice is to start by unpacking your children’s rooms.
 Set up their bedrooms and the playroom (if you have one) so they can sleep in their familiar beds and play with their toys.
 The next room on your list should be the kitchen so you can whip them up a favorite treat and make yourself a well-deserved cup of coffee.
-Go out for a stroll around your new neighborhood to find nice parks and playgrounds and start making new friends, but don’t forget to keep in touch with the friends your kids (and you) left behind.
+Go out for a stroll around your new neighborhood, find nice parks and playgrounds and start making new friends, but don’t forget to keep in touch with the friends your kids (and you) left behind.
 Check out this blog post for some great ideas on how to do that.